cran-task-views/NetworkAnalysis/NetworkAnalysis.md

 for constructing more specialized formats or for converting or coercing between different formats.

+- Core packages `r pkg("network")` and `r pkg("igraph")` provide basic data structures and tools for creating, importing, modifying, and exporting their respective representations of relational data.

 - `r pkg("intergraph")` is not a network analysis package _per se_.
 Rather it
-allows to easily convert objects produced by `r pkg("statnet")` packages into `r pkg("igraph")` objects (or a data frame) and vice versa.
+allows to easily convert objects produced by Statnet packages into `r pkg("igraph")` objects (or a data frame) and vice versa.
 Thus, it helps leveraging multiple packages' functionalities and ensuring compatibility between several users' workflows too many additional functionalities.